Light

 PNW is a small and friendly group of photographers who meet on the 1st Wednesday of each month for friendship. mutual inspiration, and to share the love for photogrqaphy and digital art.

-At the next meeting on Nov 5, Dennis Thornton will talk about his marvelous still life project, and the way he invents so many new and exciting projects.
+At the Nov 5, 2025 meeting, Dennis Thornton talked about his marvelous still life project.

 Oct 2025